primiano/perfetto-docs/docs/instrumentation/tracing-sdk.md

 `TracingInitArgs.backends = perfetto::kSystemBackend` when initializing the SDK,
 see examples below.

-The main advantage of this mode is that it allows to create fused traces where app events are overlaid on the same timeline of OS events.
+The main advantage of this mode is that it is possible to create fused traces where app events are overlaid on the same timeline of OS events.
 This enables full-stack performance investigations, looking all the way through syscalls and kernel scheduling events.

-The main limitation of this mode is that requires the external `traced` daemon to be up and running and reachable through the UNIX socket connection.
+The main limitation of this mode is that it requires the external `traced` daemon to be up and running and reachable through the UNIX socket connection.

 This is suggested for local debugging or lab testing scenarios where the user